raos-projects/opstress/README.md

 ## Contact

-Questions about the `opstress` package can be directed to saieesh DOT rao AT northwestern DOT edu
+Questions about the `opstress` package can be directed to saieesh DOT rao AT northwestern DOT edu.